osmandapp/web/main/docs/user/search/search-poi.md

 ![Search POI Android](@site/static/img/search/search_poi_online_andr.png)

-**Online Search** allows finding locations,, addresses and points of interest in real-time.
-OsmAnd uses [Nominatim](https://nominatim.openstreetmap.org/ui/search.html), an online geocoder developed by OpenStreetMap that translates users' text queries into geographic coordinates and back.
+**Online Search** allows finding locations, addresses and points of interest in real-time.
+OsmAnd uses [Nominatim](https://nominatim.openstreetmap.org/ui/search.html), an online geocoder developed by OpenStreetMap that translates users' text queries into geographic coordinates and back ([*example*](#online-search-example-of-query)).

 Online Search includes the following features:
 1. **Search by location**.
 You can enter the name of a city, street, neighbourhood, or other location and OsmAnd will provide results matching the query.